-This one is actually quite surprising, but is soooo very true – Polish dentists do great job.
+This one is actually quite surprising, but is soooo very true – Polish dentists do a great job.
 When my friends who live abroad visit Poland, they always go to their trusted dentists.

 No earthquakes, no tornados or hurricanes, no volcanoes, no tsunamis, no drifting ice mountains, no terrorist attacks.

 8. Nature for everyone

-Forests and meadows are usually public and available for everyone.
+Forests and meadows are usually public and available to everyone.
 There are no fences which would keep you from enjoying nature.

 9. An electric socket in the bathroom

 I know this one might seem trivial, but it makes daily life in Poland much easier.
-I’m very happy I can have washing machine in my bathroom and don’t have to use hair dryer in living room. 😉
+I’m very happy I can have a washing machine in my bathroom and don’t have to use a hairdryer in the living room. 😉

 Summer is summer, winter is winter.
-There’s big distinction between seasons which makes life more interesting.
-We have fresh scented air in spring, scorching hot in summer, colorful leaves in autumn and snow in winter.
+There’s a big distinction between seasons which makes life more interesting.
+We have fresh scented air in spring, scorching hot in summer, colourful leaves in autumn and snow in winter.